BREEDING SUPERIOR VARIETIES

 - BSc Agriculture (Honours), University of Zimbabwe.

 * In addition to N12, SASRI has also released N12 Zapyr, an imazapyr-tolerant variety produced through mutagenic breeding (exposing sugarcane cells to a chemical mutagen in a laboratory).
 Usually, imazapyr applications to a fallow field are followed by a waiting period before sugarcane is planted.
-N12 Zapyr may be planted directly into treated soils without comprising germination.
+N12 Zapyr may be planted directly into treated soils without compromising germination.

 SASRI produces an information sheet for every variety released to the industry.
 These sheets contain comprehensive information about yield, quality, reaction to pests and diseases and a range of other agronomic characteristics.
 There are also pictures and details of appearance to assist with the identification of each variety.